MjStansfi/GEKS_package/README.md

 This package is a modification of the [FEWS package](https://github.com/MjStansfi/FEWS_package).
-Where the individual fixed effects calculation occurs, it has been replaced by the GEKS calculation from [IndexNumR: A Package for Index Number Calculation](https://cran.r-project.org/web/packages/IndexNumR/vignettes/indexnumr.html#the-geks-method).
+Where the individual fixed effects calculation occurs, it has been replaced by a (modified to allow imputed tornqvist) GEKS calculation from [IndexNumR: A Package for Index Number Calculation](https://cran.r-project.org/web/packages/IndexNumR/vignettes/indexnumr.html#the-geks-method).